crackcomm/ocaml-boxroot/README.md

 ## Implementation

-We implemented a custom allocator that manages fairly standard freelist-based memory pools, but we make arrangements such that we can scan these pools efficiently.
+We implemented a custom allocator that manages fairly standard freelist-based memory pools, but we arrange to scan these pools efficiently.
 In standard fashion, the pools are aligned in such a way that the most significant bits can be used to identify the pool from the address of their members.
 Since elements of the freelist are guaranteed to point only inside the memory pool, and non-immediate OCaml values are guaranteed to point only outside of the memory pool, we can identify allocated slots as follows:

 ```
 allocated(slot, pool) ≝ (pool != (slot & ~(1<<N - 2)))